David Peralta Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The pitching staff for the Diamondbacks had a collective 7.7 K/9 last season, which ranked 24th in MLB.
+- The Diamondbacks pitching staff was 24th in the league last season with a collective 7.7 strikeouts per nine innings.

-- The Diamondbacks had the 23rd-ranked team ERA among all MLB pitching staffs (4.26).
+- The Diamondbacks had a 4.26 team ERA that ranked 23rd across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.